opendilab/DI-engine-docs/source/20_spec/config_spec.rst

              from ding.entry import serial_pipeline
              serial_pipeline([main_config, create_config], seed=0)

-      -  Remember \ ``from ding.entry import serial_pipeline``\ this line should not as the head of the file， please note it at \ ``if ___name___ == "___main___":``\ below.
+      -  Remember \ ``from ding.entry import serial_pipeline``\ this line should not as the head of the file, please note it at \ ``if ___name___ == "___main___":``\ below.

-   -  If the algorithm use different serial_pipeline_X， you need to add corresponding starting command ``serial_X``\ in \ https://github.com/opendilab/DI-engine/blob/5d2beed4a8a07fb70599d910c6d53cf5157b133b/ding/entry/cli.py#L189\ .
+   -  If the algorithm use different serial_pipeline_X, you need to add corresponding starting command ``serial_X``\ in \ https://github.com/opendilab/DI-engine/blob/5d2beed4a8a07fb70599d910c6d53cf5157b133b/ding/entry/cli.py#L189\ .

 -  seed is set in the entry function, do not include seed in config.